rust-lang/book/src/ch04-01-what-is-ownership.md

 #### Stack-Only Data: Copy

 There’s another wrinkle we haven’t talked about yet.
-This code using integers, part of which was shown earlier in Listing 4-2, works and is valid:
+This code using integers, part of which was shown in Listing 4-2, works and is valid:

 ```rust
 let x = 5;